 The first year of fellowship is dedicated to acquiring clinical proficiency in both inpatient and outpatient aspects of Pediatric GI/Hepatology/Nutrition.
-The clinical activities of the first year are based at Children's Hospital Colorado, a 304-bed facility, which is the major teaching hospital for the Department of Pediatrics of the UCSOM.
+The clinical activities of the first year are based at Children's Hospital Colorado, a 440-bed facility, which is the major teaching hospital for the Department of Pediatrics of the CU SOM.
 Children's Colorado is also the pediatric home to the NIH-supported Colorado Clinical and Translational Sciences Institute, housing the Pediatric Clinical Translational Research Center that is available to fellows and faculty to assist with performance of clinical investigations.

-The three first-year fellows rotate between the Inpatient GI/Consult Service, Liver Service and Outpatient GI/Procedure Service.
-While on the Inpatient GI/Consult Service or the Liver Service, the fellow performs all in-hospital consultations and supervises the care of all patients admitted to either the GI or the Liver service, under the supervision and mentorship of the attending GI or Liver physician.
+The fellow performs all in-hospital consultations and supervises the care of all patients admitted to either the GI or the Liver service, under the supervision and mentorship of the attending GI or Liver physician.
 Emphasis is placed on physical diagnosis, developing an accurate differential diagnosis, learning the methods of evaluating and treating the child and assessing the family's needs (family-centered care).
 Diagnostic procedures required by these patients are performed by the fellow under the supervision of the GI or Liver attending physician.
 The fellow will be exposed to the full range of GI, liver, pancreatic, and nutritional problems, including acute and chronic diarrhea and colitis, vomiting disorders, esophageal and intestinal motility disorders, failure-to-thrive and nutritional problems, allergic GI diseases, inflammatory bowel disease, functional GI diseases, chronic constipation and abdominal pain, short gut syndrome, parenteral and enteral nutrition management, acute and chronic hepatitis, a variety of metabolic and genetic liver diseases, neonatal cholestasis, acute and chronic liver failure, chronic cholestatic disorders, bile duct and gall bladder disorders, acute and chronic pancreatitis, GI problems of the immunosuppressed or immunodeficient patient, and others.
 The fellow will learn to perform and interpret the full gamut of GI diagnostic and interventional procedures, including upper gastrointestinal endoscopy, colonoscopy and sigmoidoscopy, capsule endoscopy, polypectomy, esophageal variceal endosclerosis and ligation, esophageal pH and pH/impedence testing, duodenal intubation, paracentesis, percutaneous liver biopsy, diagnostic paracentesis, endoscopic retrograde cholangiopancreatography, pneumatic and non-pneumatic dilatation of strictures, removal of GI tract foreign bodies and percutaneous endoscopic gastrostomy tube placement.
-The Inpatient GI/Consult service ranges from 8 to 15 patients at any given time.
-The Liver Service ranges from 3-10 patients at any given time.
-On the Liver Service the fellow participates in 2 weekly liver clinics and participates in the care of children undergoing liver transplantation.
+The Inpatient and Consult services range from 10-20 patients each.
 The Liver attending, Liver Center Team, dietitian, social worker, pharmacist and nutritional support nurse are all part of the Inpatient Liver Care Team.

-The UCSOM and Children's Colorado have an active pediatric liver transplantation program.
-The Pediatric Liver Center, under the medical direction of Dr. Michael Narkewicz and the surgical direction of Dr. Frederick (Fritz) Karrer of the Department of Surgery, is actively involved in the evaluation of potential candidates for transplantation, peritransplant care, and post-transplant follow-up of all children.
-The Pediatric Liver Center is the regional referral center for the evaluation and care of children with acute and chronic hepatobiliary diseases.
-Six Pediatric Hepatologists within the Section provide consultation and ongoing care for these children.
+The Pediatric Liver Center at Children's Hospital Colorado, under the medical direction of Dr. Michael Narkewicz, is the regional referral center for the evaluation and care of children with acute and chronic hepatobiliary diseases.
+Six Pediatric Hepatologists within the Section provide consultation and ongoing care for over 800 children annually.
+Within this center lies the Pediatric Liver Transplant Program under the medical direction of Dr. Shikha Sundaram and the surgical direction of Dr. Michael Wachs.
+The Pediatric Liver Transplant Program is actively involved in the evaluation of potential candidates for transplantation, peri-transplant care, and post-transplant follow-up and performs approximately 12-16 liver transplants per year.
 Fellows participate in the evaluation and care of children with liver disorders and those receiving liver transplantation under the direction of the Liver Transplant/Hepatology attending physician.

 First-year fellows have a four-week rotation without any inpatient or outpatient clinical responsibilities for a series of electives.
 During this time the fellows rotate in pathology and radiology.